g-garibotti/libft/README.md

 - `ft_lstclear`: Delete sequence of elements of list from a starting point.
 - `ft_lstiter`: Apply function to content of all list's elements.
 - `ft_lstmap`: Apply function to content of all list's elements into new list.

-## Testing

-To ensure the correct functionality of the library, it's recommended to create test programs for each function.
-These tests are not included in the final submission but are crucial for development and debugging.